Building Automation Systems Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Building Automation Systems Market as valued at USD 75.0 billion in 2019 and is expected to reach USD 140.3 billion by 2025, at a CAGR of 11% over the forecast period 2020 - 2025.
+The Building Automation Systems Market was valued at USD 60.31 billion in 2020 and expected to reach USD 112.93 billion by 2026 and grow at a CAGR of 11.02% over the forecast period (2021-2026).
 Building automation systems, otherwise known as building automation and control systems (BACS), are automated systems that integrate and connect different facility technologies, including HVAC, lighting, surveillance, and security, among others, through information flow to a monitoring point.

 The need for energy management and the growing emphasis on overcoming utility costs continue to drive the adoption of building automation systems.
 In developed parts of the world, most of the high-rise buildings are equipped with these solutions.